-Healthy Daycare Lunch Menus & Snacks
+Healthy Preschool Lunch Ideas, Menus & Snacks

 Obesity is everywhere today.
-There are more under nourished children today due to a lack of snacks & proper food recipe considerations.
+There are more under nourished children today due to a lack of healthy snacks & proper food recipe considerations.
 Many children are sent to schools either hungry, without food or with sugar rich foods first thing in the morning.
 We need to nourish our kids with better food choices.

 Nutritious eating can be fun for everyone, including your kids!
 A healthy, nutritious diet is essential to keep your preschoolers, toddlers and children full of energy and well nourished while they grow and develop.

 Eating proper healthy pre k snacks & food recipes will make your children feel great, provide more healthy productive energy, as well as improve their concentration and individual dispositions while they grow and interact with other active, healthy children.